 Overview

 Originally launched in Joomla, later rebuilt in Wix, and now reimagined in Next.js with a custom CMS-like architecture, the site reflects an evolution in cultural trends, technology and creative direction.
-The current version integrates advanced SEO practices, AI-forward markup, and component-driven design with autonomous updating mechanisms — enabling effortless, ongoing expansion while maintaining a high-touch, editorial-quality presentation.
+The current version integrates advanced SEO practices, AI-forward markup, and component-driven design with autonomous updating mechanisms that enable effortless, ongoing expansion while maintaining a high-touch, editorial-quality presentation.

 What started as a tribute became a proof of concept: a high-performing, search-optimized, visually immersive platform engineered for discoverability, longevity, and cultural resonance.